bryan-gilbert/proto-EdEHR/docs/TechnicalRoadmap.md

 <https://www.npmjs.com/package/outdated-browser-rework>

 Here are the suggested default minimum versions as used by the above plugin.
 Note that IE is not included.

-* 'Chrome': 57, // Includes Chrome for mobile devices
+* Chrome: 57, // Includes Chrome for mobile devices
-* 'Edge': 39,
+* Edge: 39,

-* 'Safari': 10,
+* Safari: 10,

-*  		'Mobile Safari': 10,
+* Mobile Safari: 10,

-*  		'Firefox': 50,
+* Firefox: 50,

-*  		'Opera': 50,
+* Opera: 50,

-*  		'Vivaldi': 1,
+* Vivaldi: 1,
+* IE: false
 * // You could specify a version here if you still support IE in 2017.

-*  		// You could also instead seriously consider what you're doing with your time and budget
+* // You could also instead seriously consider what youre doing with your time and budget

-*  		'IE': false

 ----